 Death and taxes may be equally inevitable, but the taxman demands the last word.
 Death does not excuse a final accounting with the IRS.
-In fact, taxes can further complicate the lives of survivors.
 Federal estate taxes could be due, and state inheritance taxes could come into play, too.
 Here, though, our focus is federal income taxes.

-The final income tax return.
-When a taxpayer dies, a new taxpaying entity -- taxpayer's estate -- is born to make sure no taxable income falls through the cracks.
+When a taxpayer dies, a new taxpaying entity — taxpayer's estate — is born to make sure no taxable income falls through the cracks.
 Income is taxed either on the taxpayer's final return, on the return of the beneficiary who acquires the right to receive the income, or, if the estate receives $600 or more of income, on the estate's income tax return.

 The chore of filing the taxpayer's final return usually falls to the executor or administrator of the estate, but if neither is named, a survivor must do it.
 The return is filed on the same form that would have been used if the taxpayer were still alive, but deceased is written after the taxpayer's name.
 The filing deadline is April 15 of the year following the taxpayer's death.

 If the taxpayer was married, the widow or widower may file a joint return for the year of death, claiming both personal exemptions and the full standard deduction and using joint-return rates.
 (For the two years following a husband's or wife's death, the surviving spouse can file as a qualifying widow or widower.
 That basically lets you continue to use the same tax brackets that apply to married-filing-jointly returns.)v